sjkirwan/power-outage/README.md

 ## Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning
 With each additional minute, the power goes out, and more problems arise.
 Knowing the length of a power outage is vital in addressing its severity.
 Here, I combined the 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' columns into one timestamp object and the 'OUTAGE.END.DATE' and 'OUTAGE.END.TIME' columns into another timestamp object.
 In addition to realigning the columns, I added a column representing whether a State's power sector is classified as regulated.
+I got the informatiom about the regulation status of a states power from [https://www.electricchoice.com/map-deregulated-energy-markets/].

 ### Univariate Analysis
 <iframe